Leopard printed cat sitting

 Stomach worms

 With roundworms, you might see small white strands in the stools.
-Your cat might also be lacking in energy and suffering from regular vomiting or diarrhoea.
+Your buddy might also be lacking in energy and suffer from regular vomiting or diarrhoea.
 Cats with roundworm can also develop a pot belly.

 Tapeworms feast on the nutrients a cat ingests - basically taking away the benefit of its food.
-So they might be eating the same amount, or more, but you will still notice weight loss.
-You might also see tapeworm segments in the stools (they look like long strands of rice).
+So weight loss is likely to be a symptom regardless of how much the cat eats.
+You may also notice what look like long strands of rice in their stools (tapeworm eggs).

-Hookworm symptoms are most likely to be found in kittens rather than adult cats.
-These can include blood in the stool, diarrhoea, lack of energy and a reluctance to be touched around the abdomen.
+Hookworm symptoms are most commonly found in kittens rather than adult cats.
+These can include blood in the stool, diarrhoea, lack of energy, and a reluctance to be touched around their tummy.

-Worming treatments come in different forms including tablets, drops, paste and injections - and it’s also possible to get hold of combined solutions that can address multiple types of worms in a single course.
+There are many different types of worm treatments for cats, including drops, pastes, injections, and cat worming tablets.
+There are also combined products that can address multiple types of worms in a single course.

 Everypaw Cat Insurance